 Your guests can also click on the calendar link on your online wedding invitation, so your wedding date will be added to their calendar right away!

-Just all these things being extra accessible and easy for your guests!
+Just all these things are extra accessible and easy for your guests!
+Yep.
+Definitely, something online wedding invitations give to your guests.

 * No Keepsakes